-Korean bilingual poll worker recruitment is based on the number of voters who were born in Korea in addition to poll sites identified by the Secretary of State in 2002.
-Of the total precincts in Orange County roughly 220 are targeted as Korean bilingual representing approximately 18% of all precincts.
+Korean bilingual poll worker recruitment is based on the number of voters who were born in Korea in addition to polling places identified by the Secretary of State in 2002.
+Of the total precincts in Orange County roughly 240 are targeted as Korean bilingual representing approximately 20% of all precincts.
 Today we have approximately 1300 Korean bilingual poll workers in our database.